tktaimur3/fpga-mac/README.md

 **TX path**
 - Store-and-forward buffer: the current cut-through design has no recovery path if `tready` drops mid-frame (e.g. link goes down).
 A FIFO-backed approach would let the MAC abort or retry gracefully.
-- MAC error signalling: partial error logic exists in git stash and needs review and integration.

 **RX path**
 - RGMII RX input capture (IDDR primitives for DDR sampling)